 But there’s also an even easier way to make sure you have the right drivers – simply Download Driver Support

 Driver Support is a program designed specifically to take the headache out of driver updates.
-This software is designed to check your hardware devices, including your Canon scanner, to ensure all drivers are up to date.
+This software is designed to check your hardware devices, including your Canon scanner and Canon printer drivers to ensure all drivers are up to date.

 If you are using a device with an outdated driver, this system can check for it automatically and let you know.

 It does this by taking inventory of the hardware peripherals on your computer, along with their driver information in comparison to the most up-to-date versions on the web.